 DO I HAVE AN ACCIDENT INJURY CASE THAT IS WORTH IT?

 (1) How bad is the injury and what are the harms?
-How much are the medical bills, did the injured person miss much time from work, how difficult was the recovery, what are the ongoing repercussions, are there preexisting conditions that could explain the symptoms instead of the accident?
+For example, how much are the medical bills, did the injured person miss much time from work, how difficult was the recovery, what are the ongoing repercussions, are there preexisting conditions that could explain the symptoms instead of the accident?
 (2) How clear is it that the other party was at fault and how much, if any, comparative fault is there on your part?
 Are there witnesses to the accident, is there a police report or professional reconstruction, does the other party admit fault?
 (3) Does the other party have insurance to cover the claim?

-Our MN accident injury attorneys understand that people don’t like the feeling of having to “prove” their case, they don’t like the delays and intrusiveness of the legal system, and they don’t like the time it takes to settle a case or get to trial.
+Our MN accident injury attorneys understand that people don’t like the feeling of having to “prove” their case.
+They don’t like the intrusiveness of the legal system, and they don’t like the time it takes to settle a case or get to trial.
 Unfortunately, however, that is how the system works.
 We try to make it as easy for the client as possible by handling most of the paperwork and accumulating the evidence, but there is still a feeling of stress for the client while we go through this process.

-When you call our office and speak with a personal injury lawyer for a free consultation about your Minnesota accident, we will discuss these issues with you in detail.
+When you call our office and speak with a personal injury lawyer about your Minnesota accident, we will discuss these issues with you in detail.
 We will evaluate your case with you based on the information known at the time, and give you honest advice of the pros and cons of moving forward with the claim.